Dallas to Honolulu Car Shipping: Complete Route Guide

 A few preparation steps are required before your vehicle can be accepted at the terminal.
 Getting these right prevents delays and avoids having your vehicle turned away at the gate.

-We do not ship non-running vehicles, and we do not ship EVs or plug-in hybrids at this time.
+We do not ship non-running vehicles, and we do not ship EVs or plug-in hybrids.
 If you have questions about whether your specific vehicle qualifies, reach out before booking so we can confirm.

-I always tell every customer to photograph the entire vehicle before drop-off.
+Our team always recommends photographing the entire vehicle before drop-off.
 Walk around it, document every angle, every existing scratch or ding.
 Do the same thing when you pick it up in Honolulu.
 That documentation protects you if anything ever needs to be addressed.

 Understanding Your Insurance Coverage